abdallahmz/deno-kv-private-note/README.md

 # Deno Zero Knowledge Private Note Service

+The Note Service that respects your privacy.
+Zero-knowledge achieved through browser-based encryption.

 ## How It Works

 **Note: This application is provided as is without any guarantee.
 There are still improvements to be done to ensure the actual security of the data.**